Certificate Program in JEDI + JSSJ

 • Designed to support teachers of early childhood through college, as well as rabbinical students and educators working in non-formal settings, such as community organizations, participants are trained to tackle and teach about inequities based around race, ethnicity, culture, language, gender, sexual identity, and disability, among other social identities, as well as the intersectionality of these distinct spheres, and ways to integrate these ideas pedagogically into Jewish-identified settings.
 Grounded in critical thinking and positive action, this certificate program sets JEDI values as both the framework and core end goals of the educational process.

-This certificate program’s courses examine the right to education, schooling with dignity and rights, curricular efforts towards JEDI, and how these topics intersect with Jewish studies and Jewish communities.
-While the program addresses the realities of such subtopics as unequal urban schooling in the United States, students engage with issues in local and global contexts, with emphasis on globalization, migration, social movements, human rights, and transnationalism.
+This certificate program’s courses examine JEDI, and how these topics intersect with Jewish studies and Jewish communities.
+While the program addresses the realities of such subtopics as race, comparative conflict analysis, disability, environment, gender, genocide studies, human rights, indigeneity, queer and trans studies and more.
 Transformation, an essential element of the certificate program, occurs through a process of education that empowers people to make changes in their own lives, as well as in their families, communities, and Jewish-affiliated institutions.

 • A student needs to complete five JEDI + JSSJ certificate program courses to complete this certificate.
 The specific program requirements are as follows: